 California's historic drought is causing drinking water to taste like dirt.
-Officials say, 'just add lemon'
+Just 'add lemon,' officials say

 Scientists have warned that human-caused climate change is fueling drought and ravaging the water supply in the West.
 On top of that, warmer temperatures mean less snow in the mountains.
 Sacramento residents rely in part on snowpack from the Sierra Nevada, which melts into a series of reservoirs, lakes, and dams that feeds the Lower American and Sacramento Rivers.

-Already, California officials announced Thursday that because of the fast-depleting water supply at Northern California's Lake Oroville, they will be forced to shutter the Edward Hyatt Power Plant for the first time since it opened in 1967.
+Already, California officials announced Thursday that because of the fast-depleting water supply at Northern California's Lake Oroville, they will likely be forced to shut down the Edward Hyatt Power Plant for the first time since it opened in 1967.

 California Gov. Gavin Newsom in May declared a drought emergency in 41 of 58 counties, about 30 percent of the state, including counties surrounding the Klamath River and Sacramento-San Joaquin Delta, underscoring that climate change fueled the early warm temperatures and severely dry soil that resulted in low amounts of water flowing to major reservoirs.
 State officials are increasingly urging residents, farmers and businesses to find ways to conserve water.